 The effective transformation from the traditional one-size-fits-all school system to a robust learner-centered learning environment takes intentional effort and courageous leadership at all system levels.
 FRS helps district leaders, principals, and teachers work together to transform their schools using collaborative, creative, and courageous practices that improve learning outcomes for all students.

-Leadership Capacity Is Key
+Our Approach: Leadership Capacity Is Key

 FRS believes that ongoing, effective, and thoughtful planning is essential to redesigning traditional school systems into centers of innovation and excellence.
 We also believe that successful digital transformation takes collaborative, courageous, and creative leadership.
 The FRS network focuses on building these skills and mindsets among district leaders, resulting in a positive culture and successful change management in traditionally entrenched systems.